R2xpdGNo/Reverse_TCP_Program/README.md

 - Create API for all payloads

 ## Disclaimer
-All materialcas, source code, and guides are for educational purposes only and should not be used for malicious intent.
+This tool is provided for educational and research purposes only.
+The authors of this project are no way responsible for any misuse of this tool.